AlfredoRamos/phpbb-ext-mailrelay/README.md

 - Set the group ID where users will be added to
 - Set the maximum number of users that will be synchronized on each execution
 - Set frequency of synchronization tasks
+- Exclude bots by default
+- Exclude users that do not allow mass emails by default
+- Exclude banned users by default

 ### Requirements